Nicaragua: Contras (1981–1990)

-A group of Contras in the former Zelaya Department.
-Women commonly joined as combatants.
+A group of Contras in the former Zelaya Department on Nicaragua's west coast on the Caribbean Sea.
+Women commonly joined the Contras as combatants.

 In response to the Sandinistas, various rebel groups collectively known as the "Contras" were formed to oppose the new government.
 The Reagan administration ultimately authorized the CIA to help the Contra rebels with funding, weapons, and training.
 The Contras operated from camps in the neighboring countries of Honduras to the north and Costa Rica to the south.

 They engaged in a systematic campaign of terror among rural Nicaraguans to disrupt the social reform projects of the Sandinistas.
 Several historians have criticized the Contra campaign and the Reagan administration's support for the Contras, citing the brutality and numerous human rights violations of the Contras, alleging that health centers, schools, and cooperatives were destroyed by rebels, and that murder, rape, and torture occurred on a large scale in Contra-dominated areas.
 The U.S. also carried out a campaign of economic sabotage, and disrupted shipping by planting underwater mines in Nicaragua's port of Corinto, an action condemned by the International Court of Justice as illegal.
 The court also found that the U.S. encouraged acts contrary to humanitarian law by producing the manual Psychological Operations in Guerrilla Warfare and disseminating it to the Contras.
 The manual, among other things, advised on how to rationalize killings of civilians.
 The U.S. also sought to place economic pressure on the Sandinistas, and the Reagan administration imposed a full trade embargo.